How LiraLora works

 Start with the workflow

 A workflow gives LiraLora a concrete outcome path instead of treating every job like a one-off prompt.
-That is how the product can guide multi-step creative and educational work with less tool juggling and clearer approvals.
+Private-preview surfaces include image planning, music drafting, memory curation, provider setup, custom workflows, and coding-assistant flows.

 Choose local and cloud deliberately